 With an AI receptionist:

-- Emergency calls get routed immediately
+- Emergency calls get flagged quickly

 "But My Customers Want to Talk to a Real Person"

 This is the most common pushback.
-And it's valid — for certain calls.
+And it's valid, for certain calls.
 But here's what contractors discover after switching:

 Most callers don't need you on the phone right away.
 They need to know: